 Every year CBD accepts proposals from Maine artists and/or small arts organizations whose projects may fall between the funding cracks.
 A committee made up of CBD staff members awards several grants.
 The Rebel Blend committee looks for thought-provoking projects that have the potential to engage people across the state in meaningful conversation.

 The Rebel Blend Fund application form is available online or at any Coffee By Design coffeehouse.
-This year, applications will be accepted from July 1 – September 15, 2017.
-Awards will be announced in October.
+Rebel Blend grant applications deadlines are announced in the spring.
+Awards are announced in October.

 Coffee By Design’s wholesale partners help us share our handcrafted coffee throughout the state of Maine—and other states too!
 We service a wide range of businesses, including restaurants and hotels, cafes and bakeries, schools and churches, markets and workplaces.
 Here’s just a sampling of our partners: